amitsk00/gcp-sec-engg/docs/doubts.md

-Implementing security controls for AI/ML systems Determining security requirements for IaaS-hosted and PaaS-hosted training models
+* Determining security requirements for IaaS-hosted and PaaS-hosted training models